-Petitions entice people to indicate their support for your cause.
-A well-crafted petition not only acts as an effective rallying cry, but captures supporter information to help you build your list and further your organization’s goals.
+Petitions give supporters the opportunity to indicate their support for your cause.
+A well-crafted petition acts as an effective rallying cry and captures supporter information to help you build your list and advance your organization’s goals.

 For more information about how to best use this powerful tool, download our free eBook, The Essential Guide to Online Advocacy for Nonprofits.

-- Click Activities from the left navigation bar > Petitions tab > +Create a Petition button to the right of the screen.
+- Click the + Create a Petition button to the right of the window.

 - The Basics tab is selected by default.
 Fill out the fields.
 See Activity "Basics" for more information.

 - Click the Next button at the bottom-right of the window.
 The compose window will open.

 This step enables you to create content and page layout, manage the activity's page settings, consider what type of confirmation the supporter receives, and add any third-party tracking to your form.
 See the Compose page for additional information.